 Heritage Week is held annually the first or second week in May.
 During the four days that this event is held, several hundred school children attend a historic class, and tour the Village where each building is staffed by volunteers.
 Children learn history from hands on lessons and interpretation given in each building.
 This event is held at Historic Chippewa City.
 Preregistration is required.
 This event is only open to school children.
 Home schooled families are encouraged to contact the Historical Society for additional information.

-Annual Banquet/Annual Meeting is held annually in April.
+Annual Banquet/Annual Meeting is usually held annually in March or April.
 Our evening begins with dinner and concludes with a historical program.
 The Society also holds their Annual Meeting on this evening, and our Hall of Fame Inductee is honored at this event.
 The location for this event moves throughout Chippewa County.
 Contact the Historical Society for the date and location.

 Chippewa County Historical Society 151 Arnie Anderson Drive Montevideo, MN 56265 firstname.lastname@example.org